TjasaZil/TjasaZil/README.md

 Drop me a line if you want to talk about web development, coding, or anything else.
 I am currently available for employment and eager to hear from GitHub users.-->

 - 👯 I’m looking to collaborate on Vue-based projects.<br>
-- 🌱 I’m currently learning Vue, Javascript and testing.<br>
+- 🌱 I’m currently learning Laravel and Alpine.js.<br>